How to Access Property Records in Kansas

 Property records stand out in real estate transactions.
 Before the sale, many of the participants use property records to gather information so the buyer can make an informed decision.
 Many new records are created during the transaction, such as appraisals, new deeds, inspections, insurance binders, and more.
 After the sale, some of these records will become the current ones and replace older ones.

-Buying a property can be challenging.
+Buying a property in Kansascan be challenging.
 The best thing you can do is arm yourself with as much information as possible.
 Property records are a great way to learn about property values and taxes, insurance, building permits, liens, and foreclosures.

-When selling property, you must disclose any material defects you are aware of.
+When selling property in Kansas, you must disclose any material defects you are aware of.
 Buyers need to know if the roof is in poor shape or if one of the internal systems (plumbing, electrical, HVAC) is failing.
 You can find out some stuff through property records.

-Property values show up in many different property records.
+Property values appear in many different property records.
 They indicate the value at the time the document was created.
-Property values can change quickly due to inflation, the local real estate market, and other economic factors.
-Usually, when people talk about property values, they are referring to the fair market value (FMV) which is the yardstick used to compare similar homes in the area.
+However, property values can change quickly due to inflation, the local real estate market, and other economic factors.
+Usually, when people talk about property values, they refer to the fair market value (FMV), which is the yardstick used to compare similar homes in the area.

 Different people use assessments and appraisals to determine the value of a property.
 Tax officials use assessments to determine the value of a piece of property for tax purposes.
 These figures do not always match fair market value.